What Interpreters and Translators Do

 Interpreters and translators typically do the following:

-- Convert concepts in the source language to equivalent concepts in the target language
+- Convert concepts, style, and tone in the source language to equivalent concepts, style, and tone of the target language

-- Compile information, such as technical terms used in legal settings, into glossaries and terminology databases to be used in translations
+- Compile information and technical terms into glossaries and terminology databases for use in their oral renditions and translations

-- Speak, read, and write fluently in at least two languages, including English and one or more others
+- Speak, read, and write fluently in at least two languages, one of which is usually English

 - Render spoken messages accurately, quickly, and clearly

-Interpreters and translators aid communication by converting message or text from one language into another language.
-Although some people do both, interpreting and translating are different professions: interpreters work with spoken communication, and translators work with written communication.
+Interpreters and translators aid communication by converting messages or text from one language (typically called the source language) into another language (the target language).
+Although some people do both, interpreting and translating are different skills: interpreters work with spoken communication, and translators work with written communication.

 Interpreters convert information from one spoken language into another—or, in the case of sign language interpreters, between spoken language and sign language.
-The goal of an interpreter is to have people hear the interpretation as if it were the original.
-Interpreters must usually be fluent speakers or signers of both languages, because they communicate back and forth among the people who do not share a common language.
+The interpreter’s goal is for people to experience the target language as seamlessly as if it were the source language.
+Interpreters typically must be fluent speakers or signers of both languages, because they communicate between people who do not share a common language.
+Interpreters may provide their services remotely as well as in person.

 Translators convert written materials from one language into another language.
-The goal of a translator is to have people read the translation as if it were the original.
-To do that, the translator must be able to write sentences that maintain or duplicate the structure and style of the original meaning while keeping the ideas and facts of the original meaning accurate.
-Translators must properly transmit any cultural references, including slang, and other expressions that do not translate literally.
+The translator’s goal is for people to read the target language as if it were the source language of the written material.
+To do that, the translator must be able to maintain or duplicate the written structure and style of the source text while also keeping the ideas and facts accurate.
+Translators must properly transmit cultural references, including slang, and other expressions that do not translate literally.

 The following are examples of types of interpreters and translators:

-Conference interpreters work at conferences that have non-English-speaking attendees.
-The work is often in the field of international business or diplomacy, although conference interpreters can interpret for any organization that works with speakers of foreign languages.
-Employers generally prefer more experienced interpreters who have the ability to convert from at least two languages into one native language—for example, the ability to interpret from Spanish and French into English.
+Conference interpreters work at events that have non-English-speaking attendees.
+The work is often in the field of international business or diplomacy, although conference interpreters may provide services for any organization that works with speakers of foreign languages.
+Employers generally prefer experienced interpreters who can convert two languages into one native language—for example, the ability to interpret from Spanish and French into English.
 For some positions, such as those with the United Nations, this qualification is required.

 Conference interpreters often do simultaneous interpreting.
-Attendees at a conference who do not understand the language of the speaker wear earphones tuned to the interpreter who speaks the language they want to hear.
-The interpreter listens to a bit of the speaker’s talk and then translates that bit.
-Simultaneous interpreters must be able to listen to the next bit the speaker is saying while converting the previous bit of what the speaker said.
+Attendees at a conference or meeting who do not understand the language of the speaker wear earphones tuned to the interpreter who speaks the language they want to hear.

-Health or medical interpreters and translators typically work in healthcare settings and help patients communicate with doctors, nurses, technicians, and other medical staff.
-Interpreters and translators must have knowledge of medical terminology and the common words for medical terms in both languages.
+Healthcare or medical interpreters and translators typically work in healthcare settings and help patients communicate with doctors, nurses, technicians, and other medical staff.
+Interpreters and translators must have knowledge of medical terminology in both languages.
+They may translate patient consent documents, patients’ records, pharmaceutical and informational brochures, regulatory information, and research material from one language into another.

-Health or medical interpreters must be sensitive to patients’ personal circumstances, as well as maintain confidentiality and ethics.
+Healthcare or medical interpreters must be sensitive to patients’ personal circumstances and must maintain confidentiality and ethical standards.

-Literary translators convert journal articles, books, poetry, and short stories from one language into another language.
-They work to keep the tone, style, and meaning of the author’s work.
-Whenever possible, literary translators work closely with authors to capture the intended meaning as well as the literary and cultural characteristics of the original.
+Literary translators convert books, poetry, and other published works from the source language into a target language.
+Whenever possible, literary translators work closely with authors to capture the intended meaning, as well as the literary and cultural references, of the original publication.

 Sign language interpreters facilitate communication between people who are deaf or hard of hearing and people who can hear.
 Sign language interpreters must be fluent in English and in American Sign Language (ASL), which combines signing, finger spelling, and specific body language.
 ASL is a separate language from English and has its own grammar.